 Image Uploader Function Build and Testing

-When we succeed promote the visual guidance of Text editor to the entire team.
+When we succeed promote the visual guidance of the Text editor to the entire team.
 We got a new request from the engineer manager.
-He wanted us to build a standardized user flow guidance about image uploader behavior in the elaborate version of the text editor, keeping it accessible, usable and aesthetics.
+He wanted us to build a standardized user flow guidance about image uploader behavior in the elaborate version of the text editor, keeping it accessible, usable, and aesthetics.